Get in Touch

 How did Business Process Reengineering come about?
 It was in the 80s when Michael Jammer and James Champy, developers and leading exponents, presented the first phase of this methodology, giving a radical turnaround to many businesses.
 In a single idea, they define the methodology as “the in-depth review and radical redesign of processes to achieve dramatic improvements in critical, contemporary performance measures such as cost, quality, service and speed”.
 And to do so, they divide it into 4 fundamental phases:

-As for today, developers around the world say Davenport’s methodology is becoming more relevant, given its emphasis on the use of IT as the main driver of change.
-And to some extent it makes sense, with the rising tide of technologies it makes sense when he mentions that the model should not be generalized to all companies as each one has unexpected elements and different adversities.
+As for today, developers around the world say Davenport’s methodology is becoming more relevant.
+Given its emphasis on the use of IT as the main driver of change.
+And to some extent it makes sense.
+With the rising tide of technologies it makes sense when he mentions that the model should not be generalized to all companies.
+As each one has unexpected elements and different adversities.

 1. Identify the reengineering process: focus on all follow-up actions based on the company’s vision and target process.
 In addition to cost reduction, worker satisfaction, production time reduction and performance improvement should also be prioritized.

-2. Analyze the business situation: identify the business processes that need to be redesigned, for this the team should put focus on attention to the important core processes.
+2. Analyze the business situation: identify the business processes that need to be redesigned.
+For this the team should put focus on attention to the important core processes.

-3. Understand, evaluate and redesign the process: evaluate the precise functions and performance of the selected business process by establishing a new benchmark for the redesigned process.
+3. Understand, evaluate and redesign the process: evaluate the precise functions and performance of the selected business process.
+By establishing a new benchmark for the redesigned process.

 4. IT lab testing: study the suitability of the use of IT hardware and software for the newly designed work process.